tordevries/debuggr/README.md

 A string variable for the host coder's email address, to enable the "Email" option.
 Debuggr will not operate if this is not changed from the default.

 #### pagePassword (required)
 A string variable for the password.
-It is strongly suggested that you use this.
-Once authorized, PHP will set a session variable to keep the same user/browser authorized for awhile (typically ~24 minutes since the last access, for most PHP session settings).
+Passwords must be at least 8 characters and contain at least 1 uppercase letter, 1 lowercase letter, and 1 number.
+Debuggr will not operate if this is not changed from the default or does not meet the password requirements.
+In these cases, Debuggr will suggest 5 random passwords generated with PHP's cryptographic libraries.
+Once someone has logged in, PHP will set a session variable to keep the same user/browser authorized for awhile (typically ~24 minutes since the last access, for most PHP session settings).
 If you change the password, existing authorized sessions will have to reauthorize.
-However, if you allow users to read this file directly (see _preventAccessToThisFile_ below) then they will be able to read your password.
-There are many password generators online, such as [this one from LastPass](https://www.lastpass.com/password-generator) (though no endorsement is implied by linking to it).
-Debuggr will not operate if this is not changed from the default.
+Note: if you allow users to read this file directly (see _preventAccessToThisFile_ below) then they will be able to read your password.

 #### passwordRequired (default: true)
 A Boolean value which, if true, requires the user to enter the password and, and then initiates temporary session authorization to view the file.
+It is very strongly advised that you use a password for Debuggr.

 #### forceSSL (default: true)
 A Boolean value which, if true, will redirect all HTTP requests to HTTPS for security purposes.
 (You really ought to have an SSL certificate installed and be using HTTPS!)